arthurfiorette/brainease/docs/src/learning/installing.md

 ### Download binary

-You can download the brainease binary from the
+You can download the `brainz` binary from the
 [latest release](https://github.com/arthurfiorette/brainease/releases).

 There are 3 different OSes available: